-Crypto hardware wallets are a great way to keep your crypto assets secure, especially with so much risk from cyberattacks.
-When you store crypto keys and security details online they are at risk from criminals.
-When these are stored offline in a hardware wallet, that risk is eliminated.
+Crypto hardware wallets are a great way to secure your crypto assets, especially with so much risk from cyberattacks.
+When you store crypto keys and security details online, they are at risk from criminals.
+That risk is reduced when these are stored offline in a hardware wallet.
 Keeping your crypto funds safe.

 Trezor One Pros & Cons

 What is Trezor?

 SatoshiLabs, a crypto and blockchain-based company in the Czech Republic, created Trezor.
 Founded over 9 years ago, Trezor and SatoshiLabs now have a wide range of consumer products, such as hardware wallets and blockchain-based projects they have created and launched.